bedrocksystems/BRiCk/doc/sphinx/pointers.rst

-Beyond what is provided by the C++ standard, we assume useful semantics for integer-to-pointer casts, in particular, the PNVI-ae-udi model by the Cerberus project (as in the N2577 paper from the C standard committee).
+Beyond what is provided by the C++ standard, we assume useful semantics for integer-to-pointer casts, in particular, the PNVI-ae-udi model by the Cerberus project (as in the `N2577 paper from the C standard committee <http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2577.pdf>`_).

 However, some twists are required to account for the more complex memory model from the C++ semantics.